Antennas for Backpacking

 I have used all of these, and while my personal preference is the first one, any of them can work well if properly designed.
-For comparison, common 2 x 0.8mm (AWG #20) speaker wire (selected at random from my junkbox) weighs about 15 grams / meter (0.16 ounces / foot ), about the same as 50 ohm RG-174 coax, but the losses are slightly higher with the speaker cable.
+For comparison, common 2 x 0.8mm (AWG #20) speaker wire (selected at random from my junkbox) weighs about 15 grams / meter (0.16 ounces / foot ), about the same as 50 ohm RG-174 coax, but the losses are slightly higher with the speaker cable, especially if operated at a high SWR.
+It is possible to lose 3 dB on 20m in such as cable when feeding a 50 ohm antenna.
 For a multi-band antenna kit, it is much easier to match dipoles using the 50 coax rather than the higher impedance (about 135 ohms) of the speaker cable.
 (The coax is also less affected if it gets wet, lays on the ground, or gets stepped into the mud.)
-I would also caution against using foam dielectric cables for lighter weight and lower loss in this case, as they are more prone to damage from being stepped on.
+Foam dielectric cables give lighter weight and lower loss, but can be more prone to damage from being stepped on.

 In practice, a 8m ( 25 foot ) length of RG-174 coax weights 120g ( 4 ounces ) and has proven a reasonable compromise between weight, losses, and antenna height.
 In the field, typical antenna heights are often in the 4 – 6m (15 to 20 foot) range.
 I sometimes carry a feedline extension for more flexibility.
 The total weight of a 40m dipole (feedline and wire) would be about 163 grams ( 5.6 ounces ) when using the 0.4mm ( AWG #26 ) wire.

 For a doublet or other antenna operating at a high SWR, the 300 ohm TV twinlead may be a good choice, although it is not as readily available as it used to be (and tends to be more of an American product).